starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 # FileMaker iOS App SDK + Swift AppDelegate

-🚨 _Updated for the FileMaker 19 SDK_
+🚨 Updated for the FileMaker 19 SDK

-Learn how to create and use a Swift AppDelegate in a FIAS project.
+In this walkthrough, you'll learn how to create and use a Swift AppDelegate in a FIAS project.
 Includes an example of how to fire a FileMaker script using `FMX_Queue_Script` from `applicationDidBecomeActive()`.

 In older versions of Xcode, obtaining the symbolic header name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (starting with Xcode 10).
 This walkthrough has been updated for Xcode 11 and uses the `objdump` tool.